UP | HOME

 If an event has occured, call the appropriate callback

-5. The timer callback calls the "delay" service using call_async and retrieves a Future object
+6. The timer_callback calls the "delay" service (running on the delay_server node) using call_async and retrieves a Future object

-• We will call this object future even though we don't name it as we are awaiting directly on the return value
+• We refer to this object future in these notes.
+In the code we don't name this object because we directly await on the return value

 • _client also has a reference to future (since it created future it maintains its own reference to it)